 I Can Quit Whenever I Want

-The addict is moody, unpredictable and quite selfish.
-Their addiction does affect others especially when they engage in risky behaviors.
+The reality, however, is that addiction is a family disease, referring not only to its potentially hereditary nature but also its impact on loved ones at large.
+The addict is moody, unpredictable, and quite selfish.
+Their addiction does affect others, especially when they engage in risky behaviors.
 For example, by choosing to drive drunk, they put others in danger.
-Their health problems as a result of addiction also burden the health care system.
-Besides that, they can be embarrassing, unreliable and unstable to be around.
+Their health problems as a result of addiction also burden the healthcare system.
+Besides that, they can be embarrassing, unreliable, and unstable to be around.

-There are plenty of people that are high-functioning alcoholics.
-They have a way of abusing substances without as many outward symptoms.
-They can maintain a “normal” appearance despite the intoxication.
+There are plenty of people who are high-functioning alcoholics.
+These individuals are able to engage in substance abuse without any outward signs.
+In other words, they can maintain a “normal” appearance despite the intoxication.

-Life Is Just Too Stressful Right Now, I Will Quit Later
+I’m Too Stressed Right Now, I’ll Quit Later

 This is another one of those lies that allows the addict to justify their behavior.
-What they don’t realize is that many of their problems would disappear if they would get help.
-By committing to a recovery plan, addicts will learn how to handle the problems life will throw at them.
+What they don’t realize is that many of their problems are exacerbated by their substance use.

 When an addict hears concerns from loved ones, it is easy for them to feel controlled.
 They believe that no one wants them to have fun.
 The family becomes the enemy during this time and will often find the addict pulling further away.

-When someone has given treatment or recovery a try and they feel they “failed” at it, they will have a difficult time wanting to go back.
+When someone has given drug or alcohol treatment a try, and they feel they “failed” at it, they will have a difficult time wanting to go back.
 Oftentimes, they weren’t ready the first time they tried.
 Recovery works if you work it.
-It isn’t something that gets received through osmosis.
-Sitting in the rooms and pretending to care isn’t going to get someone sober.
+When the individual approaches rehab willing to try their hardest, they’re more likely to see results.

-If you or someone you loved is struggling with alcoholism or addiction, we can help.
-For 45 years, Clearbrook Treatment Centers has been providing quality treatment to the chemically dependent person, while also offering support and education to the affected family members.
+If you or someone you love is struggling with drug or alcohol abuse, we can help.
+For over four decades, Clearbrook Treatment Centers has been providing quality addiction treatment while also offering support and education to the affected family members.